 Anatomic shaped implants are a more recent advance that has significantly helped improve the natural look in breast reconstruction and has also proved beneficial for thin patients in breast augmentation surgery.
 Currently, all shaped anatomic silicone breast implants are textured, although this may change in the future with the recent concerns about particular types of textured implants.

 Saline breast implants are FDA-approved for patients 18 and older and have been used for safe, cost-effective breast augmentation for decades.
 They can be teardrop-shaped or round, as well as smooth or textured.
-More recently, double-chamber saline breast implants (IDEAL™ implants) have been introduced, offering a more natural feel that is closer to silicone implants.
-Dr. Schooler also has experience with this improved variation of the saline implant.
 You will have the opportunity to see and feel different implant types and sizes at our office.
 Dr. Schooler will go over all of your options and the benefits of each implant at your consultation.
 You will be able to visualize the best choice for your goals by trying on implant sizers as well as by using the 3D imaging technology available (Crisalix™), which offers augmented and virtual reality imaging.

 Types of Breast Implants